 - DO pay your credit card balances in full and on time:

 - so you do not carry a balance, therefore cannot be charged interest

 - to protect yourself from being charged late fees and other penalties

 - to keep the cost of having a credit card down (depending on the issuer and the type of card, you may only have an annual fee for your card)

 - for worry-free enjoyment of your card’s perks and rewards

 - DO only use it to pay bills and make purchases that you know you can afford with the funds currently in your accounts

 - DON’T treat it as additional available income

-- DON’T use it to fill the gaps when your paycheck isn’t quite covering everything you want it to
+- DON’T use it to fill the gaps when your paycheck isn’t quite covering everything

 Your Guide to Paying in Full and On Time